How to Spend a Weekend in Boone NC

 Whether you start your weekend trip in Boone or you end your trip in Boone, I believe it is one of the best places for access to the parkway.

-Did you know the Blue Ridge Parkway is actually known as “America’s favorite drive” and seen over 20 million visitors in 2020?
+Did you know the Blue Ridge Parkway is actually known as “America’s favorite drive” and saw over 15.9 million visitors in 2021?
 That is even more visitors than the Great Smoky Mountains!

 From Boone, you can choose to drive the Blue Ridge Parkway North into Virginia.
 You might even want to consider driving further to Sky Line Drive in Shenandoah National Park!